open-metadata/OpenMetadata/docs/openmetadata/connectors/elastic-search.md

 ---
 description: >-
-  This guide will help install Elasticsearch connector and run manually to index the metadata stored in OpenMetadata.
+  This guide will help install ElasticSearch connector and run manually to index the metadata stored in OpenMetadata.
 ---

-# Elasticsearch
+# ElasticSearch

 {% hint style="info" %}
 **Prerequisites**